Verreaux's eagle-owl: Mammals

 Among mammalian carnivores the bulk of predatory incidents have reportedly involved mongooses.
 Common, social species from savanna-edge such as the 710 g yellow mongoose (Cynictis penicillata) and the 725 g meerkats (Suricata suricatta) have been attacked, as well as larger, shy forest dwellers such as the 2500 g Jackson's mongoose (Bdeogale jacksoni).
 An adult Meller's mongoose (Rhynchogale melleri) weighing about 2200 g which was taken by a Verreaux's eagle-owl on the wing represents the second heaviest known object successfully flown with this species after the aforementioned half-grown vervet monkey.
 Other smallish carnivores known to fall prey to Verreaux's eagle-owls include the 292 g African striped weasel (Poecilogale albinucha) and its larger cousin, the 817 g striped polecat (Ictonyx striatus), which in one nest from the border of the Kalahari represented the sole prey species for a pair of eagle-owls.
 In southern Africa, both the cape genet (Genetta tigrina), averaging 1732 g, and the 1600 g black-footed cat (Felis nigripes), the smallest felid in Africa, have been included amongst their prey.
 The Verreaux's eagle-owl is thought to be a threat to even larger carnivores, including the 4150 g bat-eared fox (Otocyon megalotis) and the 10000 g aardwolf (Proteles cristata), although whether healthy adults of the latter are in danger is doubtful.
-A scientifically-observed attack on an adult African wildcat (Felis silvestris cafra), which averages about 4500 g, was aborted after the eagle-owl apparently deemed that the felid was too heavy to take flight with.
+A scientifically-observed attack on an adult male African wildcat (Felis silvestris cafra), which can weigh more than about 4500 g, was aborted after the eagle-owl apparently deemed that the felid was too heavy to take flight with.
 However, domesticated cats of any size may fall prey to Verreaux's eagle-owl.
 At Lake Baringo Country Club in Kenya, this eagle-owl has apparently taken to habitually hunting outdoor cats, reportedly making the cats on the grounds highly skittish.